IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

 `docker build -t is6.1 .` image will be named IS6.1 <br>
 OR <br>
-`minikube image load is6.1` load image to local mini kube repository from docker repository `minikube image ls` check local mini kube repository
+`minikube image load is6.1` load image to local mini kube repository from docker repository <br>
+`minikube image ls` check local mini kube repository

 #### deploy IS 6.1